Predict A/B test results using ancient Indian astrology

 Wait, what?

 Well, didn’t we say we’re a skeptical bunch?
 It turns out there’s no scientific evidence that astrology works.
-Moreover, we strongly condemn caging of any bird or animal for anything other than clinical or medical research (even in clinical research, we wish computational and physical models increasingly replace actual animals).
+Moreover, we strongly condemn the caging of any bird or animal for anything other than clinical or medical research (even in clinical research, we wish computational and physical models increasingly replace actual animals).

 If you were excited about the prospect of prediction of A/B test results, you’re not alone.
-We’re excited about the same thing and even though parrot-astrology doesn’t work, we’re committed to continue making progress towards helping business teams achieve a higher probability of success in each of their A/B tests.
+We’re excited about the same thing and even though parrot astrology doesn’t work, we’re committed to continue making progress towards helping business teams achieve a higher probability of success in each of their A/B tests.

-After launching an AI powered website copywriter last year, we recently launched an AI powered heatmap predictor.
+After launching an AI-powered website copywriter last year, we recently launched an AI-powered heatmap predictor.
 After you enter your webpage URL, we take a screenshot and use deep learning to predict the distribution of clicks on the website.
 This can help you spot obvious dead zones or distractors on your website even before you make it live or use a heatmap tool on it.

 This tool is free to use.
 So feel free to try it as many times on as many websites.